Norovirus: Pathophysiology

 When a person becomes infected with norovirus, the virus replicates within the small intestine.
 The principal symptom is acute gastroenteritis, characterized by nausea, forceful vomiting, watery diarrhea, and abdominal pain, that develops 12 to 48 hours after exposure and lasts for 24–72 hours.
-Sometimes there is loss of taste, general lethargy, weakness, muscle aches, headache, cough, and/or low-grade fever.
+Sometimes there is loss of taste, general lethargy, weakness, muscle aches, headache, and fever.
 The disease is usually self-limiting.

 Severe illness is rare; although people are frequently treated at the emergency ward, they are rarely admitted to the hospital.
 The number of deaths from norovirus in the United States is estimated to be around 570–800 each year, with most of these occurring in the very young, the elderly, and persons with weakened immune systems.
 Symptoms may become life-threatening in these groups if dehydration or electrolyte imbalance is ignored or left untreated.

 Diagnosis

 Specific diagnosis of norovirus is routinely made by polymerase chain reaction (PCR) assays or quantitative PCR assays, which give results within a few hours.
 These assays are very sensitive and can detect as few as 10 virus particles.

 Tests such as ELISA that use antibodies against a mixture of norovirus strains are available commercially, but lack specificity and sensitivity.